impraveenchand/NLP-Projects/README.md

 # NLP Projects

 ## Project-1
-### Multi-Class Text Classification to Predict Happiness Source
+### Multi-Class Text Classification to Predict Happiness Source (Using ML Algorithms):

 Smile is a corpus of more than 100,000 happy moments crowd-sourced via Amazon's Mechanical Turk